guiding-honu/GarimaSingh/profession.md

 ### Areas of interest

-Extreme Adaptive Optics mainly wavefront sensing and control, post-processing of exoplanet and debris disk data and speckle suppression and control algorithms.
+Extreme-Adaptive Optics mainly wavefront sensing and control, post-processing of exoplanet/debris disks and speckle suppression and control algorithms.

 ### Current Affiliation (February 2021 - Present)